-Count your blessings if your church has a person who has done sound for a living.
-If you don't, you will have to recruit volunteers, which can prove tricky.
-Let's face it: sound consoles are intimidating, whether big or small.
-So, how do you get people to step up?
+If your church has a person who has done sound for a living, count your blessings.
+If you don't, then you are going to have to recruit volunteers, and that can prove to be a difficult proposition.
+Let's face it, sound consoles - no matter how big or small - are intimidating.
+So how do you get people to step up?
 Here are a few things you can try: